Bula from Beautiful Fiji Holidays

 Spending a honeymoon in Fiji is the dream for many couples.
 There are plenty adults only resorts on private islands or tucked into secluded bays and offering with exceptional service and dining.

-Fiji Islands Map
+Holidays in the Fiji Islands

-Things to Do in Fiji Islands
+Fun Things to Do on Holiday in the Fiji Islands

 There's an excellent choice of accommodation all around the Fiji Islands including large international brand hotels, exclusive private island resorts for couples, lively beach resorts for families and budget huts for backpackers.
 Most resorts in Fiji are located on a secluded beach front, sometimes on an uninhabited island making them ideal for honeymoons or a romantic break.
 For those that like to move around, or have the freedom to enjoy independent restaurants, staying on the main island is a better option - at most island resorts there are no restaurants outside of the hotel and no means of exploring on your own.

 Find out more from our comprehensive Fiji Islands Hotel Reviews

 Fiji Islands Tourist Information

 Fiji lives up to all the exotic stories and films that show it as a tropical paradise, with the advantage of high end luxury resorts and international cuisine available if you want it, or avoidable if you don't.
 Having been visited by numerous cultures throughout the ages, the country boasts a unique and fascinating mixture of indigenous, Indian, Chinese and European traditions and cultures.